okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-##### Is your Client public?
+##### Is your client public?

 A client application is considered "public" when an end-user could possibly view and modify the code.
 This includes Single Page Apps (SPAs) or any mobile or native applications.
 In both cases, the application cannot keep secrets from malicious users.

-###### Is your Client a SPA or mobile/native?
+###### Is your client a SPA or native?

-If your Client application is a Single Page Application (SPA), you should use the [Implicit flow](#implicit-flow).
+If your client application is a Single Page Application (SPA), you should use the [Implicit flow](#implicit-flow).

-If your Client application is a mobile/native application, you should use the [Authorization Code with PKCE flow](#authorization-code-with-pkce).
+If your client application is a native application, you should use the [Authorization code flow with PKCE](#authorization-code-with-pkce).

-##### Does the Client have an end-user?
+##### Does the client have an end-user?

-If your client application is running on a server with no direct end-user, then it can be trusted to store credentials and use them responsible.
-If your client application will only be doing this sort of machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).
+If your client application is running on a server with no direct end-user, then it can be trusted to store credentials and use them responsibly.
+If your client application will only be doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).

-##### Does the Resource Owner own the Client?
+##### Does the resource owner own the client?

-If you own both the client application and the Resource that it is accessing, then your application can be trusted to store your end-user's login and password.
-In this case, you can use the [Resource Owner Password flow](resource-owner-password-flow).
+If you own both the client application and the resource that it is accessing, then your application can be trusted to store your end-user's login and password.
+Because of the high degree of trust required here, you should only use this flow if other flows are not viable.
+In this case, you can use the [Resource Owner Password flow](#resource-owner-password-flow).

 ### Authorization Code Flow

-The authorization code flow is best used by server-side apps where the source code is not publicly exposed.
+The Authorization Code flow is best used by server-side apps where the source code is not publicly exposed.
 The apps should be server-side because the request that exchanges the authorization code for a token requires a client secret, which will have to be stored in your client.
 The server-side app requires an end-user, however, because it relies on interaction with the end-user's web browser which will redirect the user and then receive the authorization code.

 {% img oauth_auth_code_flow.png alt:"Auth Code Flow" width:"800px" %}